Debenhams Logo

 The Debenhams logo seems to be made of voluminous plastic parts.
-The image shows the ability of department stores to adapt to consumer demand.
-On the shelves are a variety of tastefully selected stylish goods necessary for the household.
+The image demonstrates the department stores’ ability to adapt to consumer demand.
+On the shelves are a variety of tastefully selected, stylish household goods.

 Debenhams: Brand overview